-LANGUAGES: All models utilize Business BASIC III, an enhanced version of the BASIC language, supported by system-oriented I/O control, formatted I/O, data file management, and decimal arithmetic subroutines.
+➤ LANGUAGES: All models utilize Business BASIC, an enhanced version of the BASIC language, supported by system-oriented I/O control, formatted I/O, data file management, and decimal arithmetic subroutines.

-Business BASIC III has been developed as an improved version of Business BASIC.
 File and error handling are improved and extensively changed from the original version of Business BASIC.
 The time required to create a DIRECT file and do DIRECT file key searches has been reduced.
 All files, whether DIRECT or INDEXED, may be blocked to a variable, predetermined record size.
 Records may range in size from 0 to 32,768 characters, provided that a file starts on a sector boundary.
-With these changes, any file transferred to a Model 730 from Models 410 or 610 must go through a conversion.
-This is handled by a translator provided by Basic Four.

-UTILITIES: The Tri-State Processor and BOSS II support a number of utilities written in Business BASIC.
-Included are File Copy, Disk Copy, List Programs, Cross Reference Programs, File Dictionary Display, file to file data communications transfer utility, and Forms Entry System (FES).
+UTILITIES: The Tri-State Processor and BOSS support a number of utilities written in Business BASIC.
+Included are File Copy, Disk Copy, List Programs, Cross Reference Programs, File Dictionary Display, and file to file data communications transfer utility.